ShehanAT/MacroCalculator/README.md

 app for calculating macros of sample meal plan
 -search suggestions</br>
 -food details shown in added food</br>
--switching from php to node.js
+-switching from php to node.js(put on hold)